 Typically Offered: Spring.

 TAL 470.
-Student Teaching in the Elementary School.
+Supervised Teaching Experience.
 12 Credit Hours.

-A comprehensive semester-long program in observation and supervised teaching in the elementary school.
-The student spends full time in an elementary school participating in all activities of the teacher under the guidance of school and university personnel.
+A comprehensive semester-long program in observation and supervised teaching in a K-12 classroom setting.
+The student spends the equivalent of a full time teacher in a school participating in all activities of the teacher under the guidance of school and university personnel.

 Components: PRA.